Are you an Emerging Museum Professional?

 - Professional development programs (e.g. career workshops, mentoring activities)

-For more information about local EMP groups and their activities, please visit their Facebook pages.
+For more information about local EMP groups and their activities, please visit their Facebook pages or email contacts linked below.

 Interested in getting more involved?